About

 My life is an unfolding adventure, with lessons to learn and opportunities to take — finding humor along the way.

 I grew up in a suburb of Pittsburgh, PA and graduated from Syracuse University with a major in metalsmithing.
-I worked as a jeweler for sixteen years, first in Philadelphia and then back in Pittsburgh.
-I also travelled to Arizona several times to do construction work on Arcosanti, Paolo Soleri’s ‘city of the future’.
+I worked as a jeweler for sixteen years in Philadelphia and in Pittsburgh.
+I also travelled to Arizona several times to do construction work on Arcosanti, Paolo Soleri's 'city of the future'.

 Then, a couple things happened.